vergecurrency/verge-python3/README.md

 - SSL support (including certificate verification) for managing remote verge daemons.

-verge-python3 is a fork of bitcoin-python : https://github.com/laanwj/bitcoin-python
+verge-python3 is a fork of bitcoin-python, which was originally created by the very talented and widely loved, Wladimir van der Laan.
 ```